 - a pinch of kosher salt

-In a pot over medium heat, combine the cream, milk, sugar and creme fraiche, bring to a simmer.
-Stir mixture to prevent liquid from burning.
+- In a pot over medium heat, combine the cream, milk, sugar, and creme fraiche, and bring to a simmer.
+Stir the mixture to prevent the liquid from burning.
 Remove from heat.

-Place bowl over an ice bath and stir the custard until it is cool to the touch.
+- Place the bowl over an ice bath and stir the custard until it is cool to the touch.
 Cover and refrigerate overnight.
-Transfer the custard to an ice cream maker and process according to the manufacturers instructions.
+Transfer the custard to an ice cream maker and process it according to the manufacturer’s instructions.
 Freeze for at least 2 hours or until firm.

-In a bowl mix together the apples, brown sugar, lemon juice, cinnamon, clove, nutmeg, ginger, star anise, crystalized ginger, flour and salt.
-Take pie down and roll out into about a 12 inch round.
-Gently transfer dough to a parchment lined baking sheet.
-Mound the apple filling in the middle making sure to leave a 2 inch border.
+- In a bowl mix together the apples, brown sugar, lemon juice, cinnamon, clove, nutmeg, ginger, star anise, crystalized ginger, flour, and salt.
+Take the pie down and roll it out into about a 12-inch round.
+Gently transfer the dough to a parchment-lined baking sheet.
+Mound the apple filling in the middle making sure to leave a 2-inch border.
 Gently fold the edges of the dough around the apples.
 Brush the dough with egg wash and sprinkle with turbinado sugar.

 - Bake for 30-45 minutes at 375 degrees.
 Until apples are soft and crust golden.